bilken/Flog/readme.txt

     Flog is a logging library of sorts with the following features:
         * Generates uniform logging output with compile-time and run-time configurability
         * Supports both printf-style (for C projects) and ostream-style
         * Supports distinct severity levels for each log module
+        * Supports configurable line formatting
         * Public domain license

+    Written by Billy Kennemer <eyepits@gmail.com>.
+Reimplemented based on work done at Flashlight Engineering and Consulting (http://flec.tv).

+Usage

+    Printf-style logging:
+        FLOG(SEVERITY, MODULE, FMT, ...);

+    C++ ostream-style logging (with C++ compilers only):
+        FLOGS(SEVERITY, MODULE, "Value: (" << val << ")" << std::endl);

+    Log calls will be inhibited at compile-time when the maximum SEVERITY for the MODULE is less severe than the FLOG/FLOGS call's SEVERITY.

+    At run-time, if dynamic configuration is enabled, log calls will be inhibited when the current assigned SEVERITY for the MODULE is less severe than the FLOG/FLOGS call's SEVERITY.

+    General conditionals:
+        // Compile-time test with scripted configurations
+        #if[def] FLOG_TEST_SEVERITY_MODULE
+            ...
+        #endif

+        // Compile-time test with unscripted configurations
+        // Run-time test when FLOG_STATIC is not defined IF_FLOG_SET(SEVERITY, MODULE) {
+            ...
+        }

+    Dynamic configuration of MODULE SEVERITies and format options:
+        // When FLOG_STATIC is not defined
+        int flog_interact_s(const char *arg, char *outStr, size_t outStrLen) Show settings:    flog_interact("");
+            Get a log level:  flog_interact("MODULE");
+            Set a log level:  flog_interact("MODULE SEVERITY");
+            Adjust format:    flog_interact("(+|-) <format name>");

 Samples

-    There are three sample programs that show different ways to use Flog
+    There are four sample programs that show different ways to use Flog
     logging:

     1 static/static.cpp

         This sample program uses only compile-time log definitions.
 That is, the run-time log configurations and checks are inhibited.

         Log invocations with inhibited severity-module pairs are removed by the preprocessor.

-        Static/default log definitions:
-            static/config.txt
-            static/flog.h
+        Format options are only configured at compile-time.

+        Modules and severities are defined via script, in static/config.txt.

     2 simple/simple.c

         This sample program uses both run-time and compile-time log definitions.
 It is a C-only program, skipping C++ elements.
-        Pass dynamic log settings on the command line.

-        Static/default log definitions:
-            simple/config.txt
-            simple/flog.h
+        Logging may be dynamically configured through command line parameters, e.g. "all:error" to set all module levels to a maximum severity of ERROR.

+        Modules and severities are defined via script, in simple/config.txt.

     3 example/example.cpp

         This sample program uses both run-time and compile-time log definitions.
-It further includes several features the other examples omit:
+It further includes several features the other samples omit:
-            timestamp
-            thread id
+            fancy formatting: timestamp, thread id
             file/buffer output
             varying configurations for debug and release

-        Static/default log definitions:
-            example/cfg/*.txt
+        Modules and severities are defined via several scripts: example/cfg/*.txt
             example/flog.h

+    4 xconfig/xconfig.cpp

+        This sample program uses both run-time and compile-time log definitions, but does using only X-macro declarations.
+That is, the configuration does not include the perl_config.pl script; it is configured entirely in the code.

+        Modules, severities and formatting are defined in xconfig/flog_xconfig.h.

     To build all samples and the test, execute 'make all'.
 The host and target platform are assumed to be unix-y (e.g. Linux or cygwin).
     GNU make, g++ (or clang++) and Perl must be installed.
 The code isn't too fancy so most non-archaic versions should "just work".

-    Execute the samples (in debug builds) as: o/d/static/static
+    Execute the samples and test (in debug builds) as: o/d/static/static
         o/d/simple/simple
         o/d/example/example
+        o/d/xconfig/xconfig
+        o/d/test/test_flog

+Installation

+    Make the contents of flog/* accessible to your project.

+    In the minimal case (unscripted and static logging), only flogx.h is needed.
+In the maximal case (scripted and dynamic logging), the flog_config.pl script and flog.c are also needed.

+Configuration

+    Flog has two methods of configuration with trade-offs to each:
+        1) Unscripted
+        2) Scripted

+    In the unscripted case, a user defines the Flog configuration entirely in a header file including all severities, modules and format options.
+    The unscripted option is easier to setup.
+The compile-time feature may not work properly with all compilers (though it's fine with gcc/clang).

+    The scripted option adds some extra features to Flog:
+        * Modules and severities are defined in a separate configuration file
+        * Compile-time inhibited FLOG calls are removed by the preprocessor.
+        * FLOG_SEV_MOD(...)
+APIs are generated if the user prefers that form
+        * FLOG_TEST_SEV_MOD macros are declared for conditional compilation

+    Unscripted Configuration

+        If choosing an unscripted configuration, first create the project's
+        $flogHeader file (most any relevant name is suitable):

+            An example:
+                xconfig/flog_xconfig.h

+            Define severities, modules and format options using the following X-Macro declarations:
+                FLOG_SEVERITY_LIST
+                FLOG_MODULE_LIST

+            Define 'FLOGX' to configure unscripted mode.

+            Include the 'flogx.h' header to define FLOG() and FLOGS() APIs

+        Then, skip to the 'Common Configuration' section

-Installation and Configuration
+    Scripted Configuration

-    1 Define severities and modules in a config file
+        If using a scripted configuration, define severities and modules in one or more $configFiles:

-        For example, use one of the following samples as a guide:
+            For example, use one of the following samples as a guide: example/cfg/*.txt
-            - example/cfg/*.txt
-            - simple/config.txt
+                simple/config.txt
-            - static/config.txt
+                static/config.txt

+            The configuration file format is simple but quirky and not well-defined.
+The examples above ought to be sufficient.

-    2 Generate the flog header from the configuration:
+        Generate the $flogHeader file from the configuration:

-        `[perl] flog/flog_config.pl $configFiles > $flogHeader`
+            `[perl] flog/flog_config.pl flog/flogx.h $configFiles > $flogHeader`

             Note, perl must be installed on the target system.
 No extra perl modules should be needed.

             Note, this must be re-executed each time the config file(s) are changed.
-That is, whenever the compile-time settings for severities, modules or format options are changed, the flog inner header must be regenerated.
+That is, whenever the compile-time settings for severities or modules are changed, the $flogHeader must be regenerated.

             The sample project makefiles execute this automatically for each sample $flogHeader.
 See project.mak for details.

-        The format is simple but quirky and not well-defined.

-    3 Configure Flog output
+Your project can generate the $flogHeader as it sees fit.

+    Common Configuration

-        The $flogHeader from step 2 is functional with the following
+        The $flogHeader, as generated by either the scripted or unscripted configuration method, is functional with the following caveats:
-        caveats:
-        a) Log calls output to stdout with 'printf'
+        a) Log calls use stdout with 'printf'
-        b) Timestamp and thread id elements are not supported
+        b) No log formatting is defined
         c) Dynamic configuration elements are included

-        If these caveats are okay, your project may include the
-        $flogHeader directly wherever logging is needed and you may proceed to step 4.
+        If these caveats are okay, your project may include the $flogHeader directly wherever logging is needed and you may proceed to the 'Dynamic Configuration' section.

-        Otherwise, one or more of the following macros should be defined whenever the $flogHeader is included.
-You may wish to define a new header, such as example/flog.h, with the expected definitions and then include $flogHeader from there.
-Configurable macros:
+        Optional configurations may be defined when including the $flogHeader.
+        The sample programs show the effects these configurations.
+Typically, a common header file will include the necessary definitions from below and then include the $flogHeader.
+All code using Flog would then include this encapsulating header.

+        Output destination

+            The output destination defaults to stdout.
+To change this, define the FLOG_PRINTF macro as needed.
+It should be a function that has the same signature as printf(), i.e.: int FLOG_PRINTF(const char * fmt, ...);

+            See example/flog.h for one example.

+        Formatting

+            Logging generally includes some project specific content with each log output.
+These elements can be defined in two X-Macros:
+                FLOG_FORMAT_LIST \
+                    FLOG_FORMAT_LIST_ITEM(NAME, FMT) \
+                FLOG_ARGS_LIST(SEVERITY, MODULE)
+                    FLOG_ARGS_LIST_ITEM(NAME, CFG, VALUE, NONVALUE) \

+            The formatting is split into two partly redundant lists due to the way the C preprocess works.

+            If both are left undefined, no formatting is added to each FLOG/FLOGS call.

+            Each FLOG_FORMAT_LIST_ITEM element has the following parameters:
-            FLOG_STATIC     Define to disable dynamic configuration
+                1) The name to be used in dynamic configuration
-            FLOG_PRINTF     The printf-like function Flog uses for output FLOG_TIME(ARG)  Return the time, optionally using 'ARG' FLOG_TIME_DEC   The declaration of the ARG for FLOG_TIME() FLOG_TIME_ARG   The ARG value as a parameter, not a declaration.
-            FLOG_THREAD()   The routine to return a thread id (an int)

-        Theoretically, things like FLOG_PRINTF could be defined differently in different source files.
-That's probably not the best idea, though.
-Logging usually needs to be consistent.
+                2) The printf-style format specifier.
+E.g. "%s".
+                    Note, this must be a string literal so that it can be concatenated with other format specifies and the FLOG() format specifier.

+            Each FLOG_ARGS_LIST_ITEM element has the following paremeters:
+                1) The name.
+This must match the FLOG_FORMAT_LIST_ITEM name.
+                2) The configuration specifier, one of the following:
+                    ON   - The element is always present in log output CON  - The element is configurable, on by default COFF - The element is configurable, off by default
+                3) The value.
+This is the argument matching the format specifier as defined in the corresponding FLOG_FORMAT_LIST_ITEM.
+                    Note that the SEVERITY and MODULE names are available here if needed.
+                4) The inhibited value.
+If the item is configurable at run-time, this is the value to pass in place of the real value.

+            The order of these lists matters.
+It defines the order in which they appear on each log line.
+Note that Flog will always place the format elements ahead of the user's text on each line.
+The user is responsible for spacing of the elements either in the format specifiers or in the values.

+            Lastly, some arguments may require stack space of some sort to do their work.
+In such cases, define all needed local variables -- using unique names that won't clash with other local symbols -- with the FLOG_FORMAT_DEC macro.
+For example:
+                #define FLOG_FORMAT_DEC  some_struct_t myFormatParam;
+            That variable will be available to each FLOG_ARGS_LIST_ITEM.

+            See example/flog.h for a full example.
+            See simple/simple.c for a minimal example.

+        Disable run-time configuration

+            To disable run-time configurations -- if only compile-time configurations are desired -- define FLOG_STATIC.

+            When used, FLOG_ARGS_LIST_ITEMs must only use the 'ON' configuration.

+            See static/static.cpp for an example.

-    4 Dynamic configuration
+    Dynamic configuration

         If FLOG_STATIC is not defined, two extra steps are required:
         a) At the start of main (before using logging), set the default log levels by calling flog_init().
-        b) In one of your source files, include flog/flog.c after including the $flogHeader.
+        b) In one of your source files, include flog/flog.c after including
+            $flogHeader.

         Lastly, invoke flog_interact_s() as needed to adjust Flog dynamic configurations.

-Usage

-    Printf-style logging:
-        FLOG(<SEVERITY>, <MODULE>, <FMT>, ...);
-        FLOG_<SEVERITY>_<MODULE>(<FMT>, ...);

-    C++ ostream-style logging (with C++ compilers only):
-        FLOGS(<SEVERITY>, <MODULE>, "Values: (" << item1 << ", " << item2 << ")" << std::endl);
-        FLOGS_<SEVERITY>_<MODULE>("Values: (" << item1 << ", " << item2 << ")" << std::endl);

-    Compile-time severity test:
-        #if[def] FLOG_TEST_<SEVERITY>_<MODULE>
-        ...
-        #endif

-    Dynamic configuration of log levels and formatting: int flog_interact(const char *arg);
-            Show all modules: flog_interact("");
-            Get a log level:  flog_interact("<module>");
-            Set a log level:  flog_interact("<module> <severity>");
-            Adjust format:    flog_interact("(+|-) <option>");

-    At compile-time, each module has a maximum value defined.
-    All log calls with that module and a lower severity are removed from compilation.

-Issues and trade-offs

-    * Each module has a maximum severity defined at compile-time.
-Unused module/severity pairs are compiled-out, so there is zero run-time performance.
-    * Each module has a configurable run-time severity.
-The severity is checked before executing any logging code for each call.
-The severity check is the only thing executed in a log statement when the severity is inhibited.
-    * The format options -- timestamp, mod/sev, file/line and function --
-        are all configurable at compile-time and/or run-time.
-The thread id is configurable only at compile time.
-    * __FILE__ strings are left intact so the compiler can produce only one copy per file (if it's sufficiently clever).
-    * The format parameters to each FLOG* call are specified seperately, so code size is bloated a bit instead.
-For example, there'd be less code size if the module/severity, timestamp, thread id were all generated from within a function instead of being instantiated anew for invocation of FLOG.
-    * flog_config.pl must be run before compilation, when changing compile-time maximums/defaults or changing modules.
-Changes to any module force recompilation of all files using logging.
-And either the build system or the user must ensure that the flog header and flog.c are rebuilt.
-    * The configuration file format doesn't follow any conventions, but it's not too complicated.
-    * Installation is not ideal because of the header generation dependency.
-The user defines the name of the flog header (and may generate another header to encapsulate that header), but the flog.c source file depends on that header during build.
-It is not possible to use it simply as a library.
-So the user has to do weird stuff to integrate flog into their project.
-    * Run-time configuration checks (like the timestamp) hurt performance when the module's severity is permitted.
-Of course, run-time configurability can be disabled (that is, each configuration item can be configured only at compile-time).
-    * The compiler errors produced for invalid modules and severities are a little confusing since they will report a faulty symbol, 'FLOG_SEV_MOD', where 'MOD' and 'SEV' are whatever is in the FLOG call.
-The error line number will be accurate, so it's workable.
-    * The conditional before each log call encodes the module and severity into a single value to reduce code size and the cost of the function call.
+        See the samples for usage:
+            simple/simple.c
+            example/example.cpp
+            xconfig/xconfig.cpp

+Caveats

+    1) Flog won't work with compilers that lack variadic macros.
+        To fix this, there are two options I see:
+        a) Use only FLOGS() and FLOGSTRING() as these have fixed parameters.
+            Write a new section in flog/flogx.h to flesh these out for the FLOG_VA_NONE case.
+        b) Finish the flog/flog_api_convert.pl script so that it converts all FLOG() AND FLOGS() calls to to DP_FLOG_SEV_MOD(()) and DP_FLOGS_SEV_MOD(()) calls.
+Add /* $dpDefs */ to the FLOG_VA_NONE section of flog/flogx.h.

+    2) The FMT string for FLOG() calls must be a string literal if any formatting is used.
+The format feature relies on string concatenation.

+    3) The FLOG_FORMAT_LIST_ITEM(NAME, FMT) FMT value must be a string literal.
+Same reason as '2)' above.

+    4) Format specifies like %1$d aren't supported with FLOG() since the format values affect the numbering in obscure ways.
+However, if using C++, things like boost::format will work with FLOGS().